 Jesus gave life-changing instruction to fishermen, women, tax collectors, and uneducated crowds.
 We believe the gospel goes hand-in-hand with education in addressing injustices in the world.
-We support after-school and mentoring programs in Champaign and in the Mississippi Delta, prison education in California, and college-level education in North Korea and China.
+We support after-school and mentoring programs in Champaign and in the Mississippi Delta, and prison education in California.

 Shelter and Housing

 Jesus relied on community generosity for shelter, identifying with the needs of the homeless.
-We support local emergency shelters with our volunteer time and funding, and partner with organizations that build and repair homes in support of homeownership.
+We support local emergency shelters and transitional housing, and partner to build and repair homes in support of homeownership.

 Hunger and Health

 Jesus attended to people’s basic needs by feeding the hungry and healing the sick.
 Food and healthcare continue to be pressing needs in our communities today.
-Our involvement with the Christian Community Development Association informs and inspires our partnerships with local ministries addressing these needs..
+Our involvement with the Christian Community Development Association informs and inspires our partnerships with local ministries addressing these needs.
+Randolph St Community Garden~~

-Champaign Cty Christian Health Center~Greater Community AIDS Project~Eastern IL Foodbank~Bridges of Peace Intl
+Champaign Cty Christian Health Center~~Eastern IL Foodbank~Bridges of Peace Intl

 A “justice incubator”

 We see the NCF building as a space God has given us to share with mercy and justice organizations so they can grow into their potential.
-In the past decade, the Daily Bread Soup Kitchen and the CU Men’s Emergency Shelter have each used our building as a stepping stone—enabling them to envision the need and expand their services.
-The Greater Community AIDS Project (GCAP) begins operating their food pantry Feb 13, 2019 in our building.
-We are excited for this new partnership!
+Daily Bread Soup Kitchen and the CU Men’s Emergency Shelter have each used our building as a stepping stone—enabling them to envision the need and expand their services.
+We currently house the Greater Community AIDS Project (GCAP) food pantry and Austin’s Place Women’s Shelter.